tweag/nickel/notes/overriding.md

 eval [| e1 & e2 |] = let t = mergeTree (e1 & e2) in
   interpret t (mergeFunction t)
 ```

+Please keep in mind that `mergeTree (e1 & e2)` refers to the **original** merge
+tree of this expression.
+It needs to be accessible even after evaluation by the
+implementation.